 A first measure, which is inverse to the degree of satisfaction, corresponds to the degree of worry reported by the respondent.
 It is measured by the binary response to this question: "Did you experience worry during a lot of the day yesterday?"
-A second measure relies on the Cantril ladder, named after Albert Hadley Cantril, an American psychologist working at Princeton University who was known for his research on public opinion.18 The Cantril ladder is based on the following questions: "Imagine a ladder with steps numbered from o at the bottom to 10 at the top; the top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
+A second measure relies on the Cantril ladder, named after Albert Hadley Cantril, an American psychologist working at Princeton University who was known for his research on public opinion.
+The Cantril ladder is based on the following questions: "Imagine a ladder with steps numbered from 0 at the bottom to 10 at the top; the top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?
 And which level of the ladder do you anticipate to achieve in five years?"
-The answers to the first question form the basis of the future Cantril ladder, and the answers to the second question form the basis of the future Cantril ladder.

-How do these measures of satisfaction react to creative destruction?19 Figure 11.5 shows that creative destruction increases anxiety, but to a lesser extent if we control for the effect of creative destruction on unemployment (dashed curve).
+The answers to the first question form the basis of the current Cantril ladder, and the answers to the second question form the basis of the future Cantril ladder control for the effect of creative destruction on unemployment (dashed curve).
 In other words, unemployment is one channel whereby creative destruction increases anxiety, but it is not the only one.
 In light of the foregoing discussion, we might conclude that obsolescence of educational degrees and more generally loss of status within the firm also play a role.